oracle-livelabs/sprints/oci/sprint-create-obj-table-qs/sprint-create-obj-table-qs.md

 You will first create a private Object Storage bucket (unless you already have one) in your own tenancy and then upload a local .csv file to that bucket.
 Next, you will create a table in the **PROJECT$** schema using the **.csv** file in your private Object Storage bucket.

->**Note:** In order to create an Object Storage table in Query Service based on a file stored in a private Object Storage bucket, you will need read access to that bucket.
+>**Note:** In order to create an Object Storage table in Query Service based on a file that is stored in a private Object Storage bucket, you will need read access to that bucket.
+For information on how to create the required policy, see the **How do I create the required Query Service projects policies?** sprint in the **Contents** menu on the left.

 ### **Create a Private Object Storage Bucket and Upload a .csv File to the Bucket**